eddmann/eddmann.github.io/_posts/2021/2021-02-09-advent-of-code-2015-day-16-aunt-sue.md

   }).id;
 ```

-With these amendments made we can use the same functions as implemented in part one to return the revised found Aunts identifier 🌟.
+With these amendments made, we can use the same functions as implemented in part one to return the revised found Aunt's identifier 🌟.